 Ryuko's situation and personality also bares a striking resemblance to that of Ragna The Bloodedge.
 Both of them are mean, but good-natured loners who wield really large swords that can transform into an even bigger sword.
 They're primarily motivated by revenge for the death of a loved one and go against an established government to do so, and end in up a conflict with a Katana user Who later is revealed to be their sibling.
 Bonus points for the actual culprits of their messed up lives being revealed later, and taunt them over their weakness which massively pisses them off.
 The Big Bad of each respective series is also revealed to be a relative of theirs as well, who is also under the control of an otherworldly menace.note The main difference here is, unlike what happened so far in Blaz Blue Chrono PhantasmaBoth Ragyo and Nui worked and died together at the end compared with what happened with Terumi (Nui's counterpart), who was betrayed by Izanami (Ragyo's counterpart) and killed by Hakumen at the end.

 Character design-wise, Ryuko looks a helluva lot like Seija Kijin, enough for many Japanese fan-artists to create lots of crossover art featuring both Ryuko and Seija switching clothes and/or situations.
+In less degree, many artists love to depict Mako as Shinmyomaru Sukuna, also from Double Dealing Character.note It does help both Double Dealing Character and this series debuted in the same year, with few months of difference.

 Maiko Ogure looks like she could be the sibling of Rue from Princess Tutu.

-Houka Inumuta is more like a cynical version of Miki Kaoru.
+Houka Inumuta is like a more cynical version of Miki Kaoru.

 If Ryuko is Simon and Satsuki is Rossiu then Mako is the Kamina of the three.
 There are many similarities, both are rather crazy, have weird perception of the world, has no real power when compared to the protagonist, are utterly fearless and will charge into any situation without much thinking.
 What is the most important however is that both serve as enormous moral support to the protagonist in their moments of need.